Wide Ruins, Arizona

 Wide Ruins is a chapter of the Navajo Nation and a census-designated place (CDP) in Apache County, Arizona, United States.
 The population was 176 at the 2010 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.0 km2, all land.

 History

+A large pueblo ruin, now long abandoned, is believed to have been established here about 1264-1285 (based on archaeological evidence), later called Kin tiel (Navajo, "Broad House").